 Make something together (and go home with a DIY souvenir).

 Toronto has a large and vibrant maker community, and classes to learn or update skills abound – with plenty of one-day options for visitors.
-Check out spots like The Workroom (sewing and textile arts), the Gardiner Museum (clay), Playing With Fire (glass blowing) and Mac Osborne Metalworks, where courses include the one-day Beginner Blacksmith workshop or a four-hour “Date Time” afternoon where couples can work together to make a copper rose.
+Check out spots like The Workroom (sewing and textile arts), the Gardiner Museum (clay), and Playing With Fire (glass blowing).

 Have a wedding on the horizon?
 The Devil’s Workshop offers a six-hour session where partners can make each other a custom ring, from start to finish.

 Cheer on local teams – or get competitive yourselves.